 3 Dec 2019.

-In the following article we explore ways of how to minimise your cats stress levels when going away.
+In the following article Cat in a Flat explores ways of how to minimise your cats stress levels when going away.

 It is important to make cat owners aware that cats are simply not ‘dominant’ or ‘passive’ in their personalities.
 You will have confident cats that are well socialised with other animals and people from birth.
 These guys are certainly more resilient to change and are better at adapting when you have to go away.